Licensed Insolvency Trustee British Columbia

-A Licensed Insolvency Trustee (“LIT”), formerly known as a Trustee in Bankruptcy or a Bankruptcy Trustee, is a federally regulated professional who is licensed by the Office of the Superintendent of Bankruptcy (“OSB”) to administer federally legislated options.
-These options include bankruptcy and consumer proposals.
+A Licensed Insolvency Trustee (“LIT”), formerly known as a Trustee in Bankruptcy or a Bankruptcy Trustee, is a federally regulated professional who is licensed by the Office of the Superintendent of Bankruptcy (“OSB”) to administer federally legislated debt solutions including Bankruptcy or Consumer Proposals.

-Yes.
-Insolvency Trustees across Canada , must meet certain qualifications to obtain their license which include: being of good character and reputation, being solvent, successfully completing the qualification program, passing the national insolvency exam, passing an oral board examination, passing the insolvency counsellor’s qualification course and obtaining a minimum of 2,400 hours of insolvency experience while they are in the program.
+Insolvency Trustees across Canada must meet certain qualifications to obtain their license which include being of good character and reputation, being solvent, successfully completing the qualification program, passing the national insolvency exam, passing an oral board examination, passing the insolvency counsellor’s qualification course, and obtaining a minimum of 2,400 hours of insolvency experience while they are in the program.

 Fees can be paid by a friend or relative on the bankrupt’s behalf.

-It’s highly unusual for a Trustee to attend a bankrupt’s home to inspect or take possession of an asset.
+It is highly unusual for a trustee to attend a bankrupt’s home to inspect or take possession of an asset.
 However, under specific and rare circumstances, it can happen.
-In most cases, you would deliver your assets to the Trustee who would then sell them and distribute the funds to the creditors.
+In most cases, you would deliver your assets to the trustee who would then sell them and distribute the funds to the creditors.

 The trustee normally requests a recent bank statement as part of the verification process.
 If they require more, they will request you provide it to them, or they can request the information directly from the bank.